LukePappa/Ourism/text.md

 Human beings have the capacity to cultivate mental clarity, and may devote themselves to this end.
-The best way to cultivate mental clarity is simply to muster it continually, no matter the circumstance.
-This may be assisted by taking a deep breath, closing one's eyes, and bowing one's head.
+The best way to cultivate mental clarity is to muster it continually, no matter the circumstance.
+This may be assisted by bowing one's head, closing one's eyes, and taking a deep breath.